Hereditary completeness for systems of exponentials in weighted $L^2$-spaces: Preliminary results

 \subsection{The structure of $\F_w$}

-The structure of such spaces is studied in \cite{LYu} for a slightly different situation, where in (\ref{legendre}) we use the usual Legendre transform.
-Here we adopt the technique from \cite{LYu} to our case.
-Consider the weighted space $L^2(w)$ with use of standard assumptions $w \in L^1(-\pi,\pi)$ and $1/w \in L^1(-\pi,\pi)$.
+The structure of such spaces was studied in \cite{LYu} for a slightly different situation, where (\ref{legendre}) uses the usual Legendre transform.
+Here we adapt the technique from \cite{LYu} to our case.
+Consider the weighted space $L^2(w)$ under the assumptions $w \in L^1(-\pi,\pi)$ and $1/w \in L^1(-\pi,\pi)$.
 Set $h = \ln \sqrt{w}$ and suppose that $h$ is convex.
-Remind that
+Recall that $\tilde{h}$ stands for a modified Legendre transform of $h$, see \eqref{legendre}.
+Put $I = (-\pi,\pi)$.